TesfayeAdugna/Erdata/README.md

 <h1>Homeless Children's Aid Web Application</h1>
 Homeless Children's Aid

 <p>Welcome to the Homeless Children's Aid Web Application repository!
 This project aims to provide assistance and support to homeless children by leveraging the power of technology and community engagement.
-This README will guide you through the setup, features, and usage of the application.</p>
+This README will guide you through the features and usage of the application.</p>

 <h3>Project Overview</h3>
 <p>Homeless Children's Aid is a web application designed to address the needs of homeless children in our community.
 It provides a platform for users to: